Monopond/fax-api-client-ruby/README.md

 ###Sending faxes to multiple destinations with the same document (broadcasting):
 To send the same fax content to multiple destinations (broadcasting) a request similar to the example below can be used.

 This method is recommended for broadcasting as it takes advantage of the multiple tiers in the send request.
-This eliminates the repeated properties out of the individual fax message elements which are instead inherited from the parent send fax request.
+This eliminates the repeated parameters out of the individual fax message elements which are instead inherited from the parent send fax request.
 An example below shows “SendFrom” being used for both FaxMessages.
-While not shown in the example below further control can be achieved over individual fax elements to override the properties set in the parent.
+While not shown in the example below further control can be achieved over individual fax elements to override the parameters set in the parent.

 ```ruby
 // TODO: Setup Document